Over the past decade, the financial services sector has been subject to an unprecedented level of antitrust scrutiny in the EU.

 The CDS cases

 It is unclear what prompted the Commission’s CDS Clearing investigation.
-That investigation was first announced in April 2011, but is understood to have started as early as 2009.
-The Commission announced that it was investigating whether the terms of certain agreements between ICE’s CDS clearing house, ICE Clear, and nine banks prevented other clearing houses from entering the market or discriminated against other banks.
+First announced in April 2011, the investigation is understood to have started as early as 2009.
+The Commission announced that it was investigating whether the terms of certain agreements between ICE’s CDS clearinghouse, ICE Clear, and nine banks prevented other clearing houses from entering the market or discriminated against other banks, or both.
 It is perhaps no coincidence that CDS and central clearing of CDS were, at the time, at the centre of the political and economic debate over what caused the financial crisis.
 Ultimately, the Commission found no evidence of an infringement and closed its proceedings against ICE Clear and the banks in December 2015, although the Commission had already suspended its investigation in 2012.

 In April 2011, the Commission also announced an investigation into CDS Information Market, which, according to the press release, concerned a possible concerted refusal by 16 banks to provide CDS price data to information service providers other than Markit.
 However, by July 2013, the Commission’s theory of harm had changed to one in which the banks, together with Markit and ISDA, were alleged to have foreclosed entry to the market for exchange-traded unfunded credit derivatives.
 Those allegations brought the Commission’s case in line with parallel proceedings by the US Department of Justice (DOJ), which commenced in 2009 but went dormant in 2011.
-Rather than take action, the DOJ was perhaps content to let a class action brought in the US against the banks play out.
-It did so in spectacular fashion, with the defendant banks agreeing to settle the claim, without admitting liability, for a reported total amount of US$1.87 billion.28 This encouraged claimant firm, Quinn Emanuel, to issue a press release in October 2015 announcing its intention to bring equivalent claims against the banks in the English High Court.29 In parallel, the Commission persisted with its case and issued a statement of objections in July 2013 against Markit, ISDA and 13 banks, including Bank of America, Barclays, Bear Stearns, BNP Paribas, Citigroup, Crédit Suisse, Deutsche Bank, Goldman Sachs, HSBC, JP Morgan, Morgan Stanley, RBS and UBS.
-However, the Commission closed proceedings against the banks in December 2015, after the oral hearing, due to a lack of evidence.30 In July 2016, the Commission accepted commitments from Markit and ISDA aimed at facilitating access to their respective IP and data for exchange trading purposes.31 To date, the threatened UK private litigation has not materialised.
+Rather than take action, the DOJ was, perhaps, content to let a class action brought in the US against the banks play out.
+It did so in spectacular fashion, with the defendant banks agreeing to settle the claim, without admitting liability, for a reported total amount of US$1.87 billion.
+39 This encouraged a claimant firm to announce in October 2015 its intention to bring equivalent claims against the banks in the English High Court.
+40 In parallel, the Commission persisted with its case, and issued a statement of objections in July 2013 against Markit, ISDA and 13 banks – including Bank of America, Barclays, Bear Stearns, BNP Paribas, Citigroup, Crédit Suisse, Deutsche Bank, Goldman Sachs, HSBC, JP Morgan, Morgan Stanley, RBS and UBS.
+However, the Commission closed proceedings against the banks in December 2015, after the oral hearing, due to a lack of evidence.
+41 In July 2016, the Commission accepted commitments from Markit and ISDA aimed at facilitating access to their respective IP and data for exchange trading purposes.
+42 To date, the threatened UK private litigation has not materialised.

-As such, the first exchanges between the Commission and the banks were in an area of investment banking that did not hit the headlines in quite the same way as allegations of concerted manipulation of LIBOR would.
+As such, the first exchanges between the Commission and the banks were in an area of investment banking that did not hit the headlines in quite the same way as allegations of concerted manipulation of LIBOR and other benchmarks would.

 There followed three LIBOR-related investigations by the Commission (the IRD investigations), which were an early sign of the now common theme of parallel financial regulatory and antitrust investigations into the same or related conduct.

-The Commission’s IRD investigations were all prompted by immunity applicants and were announced over a period of 14 months starting with Euro IRDs in October 2011, Yen IRDs in March 2012 and Swiss Franc IRDs in February 2013.
-All three investigations have resulted in fines, in most cases pursuant to the Commission’s settlement procedure.32
+The Commission’s IRD investigations were all prompted by immunity applicants, and were announced over a period of 14 months starting with Euro IRDs in October 2011, Yen IRDs in March 2012 and Swiss Franc IRDs in February 2013.
+All three investigations have resulted in fines, in most cases pursuant to the Commission’s settlement procedure.
+43 Some of the fines against non-settling banks remain subject to ongoing appeals.
+44

 Barclays Bank was the whistle-blower.
-In December 2013, following settlement discussions, the Commission imposed fines totalling €824 million34 against four banks – Barclays, Deutsche Bank, Société Générale and RBS – for discussions between traders at those banks about their EURIBOR submissions and trading and pricing strategies.
-In February 2014, Société Générale appealed the calculation of its settlement fine.35 However, the French bank subsequently withdrew its appeal after the Commission reduced its fine from €445.9 million to €227.7 million, following submission of revised sales data.36
+In December 2013, following settlement discussions, the Commission imposed fines totalling €824 million against four banks – Barclays, Deutsche Bank, Société Générale and RBS – for discussions between traders at those banks about their EURIBOR submissions and trading and pricing strategies.
+46 In February 2014, Société Générale appealed the calculation of its settlement fine.
+47 However, the French bank subsequently withdrew its appeal after the Commission reduced its fine from €445.9 million to €227.7 million, following submission of revised sales data.
+48

 UBS was the whistle-blower.
 In December 2013, following settlement discussions, the Commission imposed fines totalling €670 million against five banks and one broker – UBS, RBS, Deutsche Bank, JP Morgan, Citibank and broker RP Martin – for discussions between traders at those banks about their Japanese Yen LIBOR submissions and trading positions.
-ICAP did not reach a settlement with the Commission and was fined €15 million in February 2015.40 ICAP subsequently appealed the Commission’s decision to the EU General Court, which in November 2017 annulled part of the Commission’s decision against ICAP regarding the extent of its participation in the cartel.41 In the appeal, the General Court also criticised the Commission’s practice of reaching settlement before concluding the proceedings with non-settling parties, based on concerns that the latter’s fundamental rights of defence could be undermined.42 As such, it highlighted the difficulties that the Commission faces with so-called ‘hybrid cases’.
-The Commission has appealed the General Court judgment to the Court of Justice.43
+52 ICAP did not reach a settlement with the Commission, leading to another hybrid case, and was fined €15 million in February 2015.
+53 ICAP subsequently appealed the Commission’s decision to the EU General Court, which in November 2017 annulled part of the Commission’s decision against ICAP regarding the extent of its participation in the cartel and calculation of its fine.
+54 In the appeal, the General Court also criticised the Commission’s practice of reaching settlement before concluding the proceedings with non-settling parties, based on concerns that the latter’s fundamental rights of defence could be undermined.
+55 However, it ruled that doing so did not invalidate the Commission’s decision against ICAP, because its rights of defence had been respected in the proceedings that followed the settlement decision.
+Nevertheless, it highlighted the difficulties that the Commission faces with ‘hybrid cases’, and has forced the Commission to reassess how it prosecutes such cases, notably in FX.

 Proliferation of antitrust investigations